kamalgirdher/jenkins-tutorials/README.md

 Welcome to my course **Jenkins Pipelines | CI/CD | DevOps**

 In this course you'd learn how to create pipelines from scratch.
 No prior knowledge of Jenkins is required for this course.

 Though, a little knowledge of git/github would be good.
-I therefore recomment to go though my FREE course on [udemy to lean Git & Github.](https://www.udemy.com/course/gitandgithub/?referralCode=2799194A0FCC520AB4C3)
+I therefore recommend to go though my FREE course on [udemy to lean Git & Github.](https://www.udemy.com/course/gitandgithub/?referralCode=2799194A0FCC520AB4C3)

 <p align="center">